kbengine/kbengine/kbe/src/lib/python/Doc/glossary.rst

       recognized as ending a line: the Unix end-of-line convention ``'\n'``, the Windows convention ``'\r\n'``, and the old Macintosh convention ``'\r'``.
-See :pep:`278` and :pep:`3116`, as well as :func:`str.splitlines` for an additional use.
+See :pep:`278` and :pep:`3116`, as well as :func:`bytes.splitlines` for an additional use.

    view
       The objects returned from :meth:`dict.keys`, :meth:`dict.values`, and